-A Self-Test for OCD
+A Quick Screening Test for OCD

 The following is adapted from a self-test for OCD by Tom Corboy, MFT of the OCD Center of Los Angeles and is used with his permission.
 It is based on the Yale-Brown Obsessive-Compulsive Scale (YBOCS), and is not meant to replace a thorough evaluation by a mental health professional.
 It may, however, help you to get a better idea of whether or not you may have Obsessive-Compulsive Disorder.

 1. Do you often have repetitive, intrusive, unwanted thoughts that upset you or make you anxious, and that you can't get out of your mind no matter how much you try?

 2. Do you worry excessively about speaking, thinking, or acting in a manner that you think is harmful, violent, sexually inappropriate, immoral, or sacrilegious?